mpouillo/42-rag-against-the-machine/README.md

 - [model2vec Github repository](https://github.com/MinishLab/model2vec)
 - [Reciprocal Rank Fusion (RRF) explained in 4 mins — How to score results from multiple retrieval methods in RAG](https://medium.com/@devalshah1619/mathematical-intuition-behind-reciprocal-rank-fusion-rrf-explained-in-2-mins-002df0cc5e2a)
 - [Understanding Vector Indexing: A Comprehensive Guide](https://medium.com/@myscale/understanding-vector-indexing-a-comprehensive-guide-d1abe36ccd3c)
-- AI was used to learn programming concepts and help with debugging.
+- AI was used to learn programming concepts and help with debugging and project restructuring.

 ---